ludwig-ai/ludwig/mkdocs/docs/developer_guide.md

 Codebase Structure
 ==================

-The codebase is organized in a modular, datatype / feature centric way so that addng a feature for a new datatype is pretty straightforward and requires isolated code changes.
+The codebase is organized in a modular, datatype / feature centric way so that adding a feature for a new datatype is pretty straightforward and requires isolated code changes.
 All the datatype specific logic lives in the corresponding feature module all of which are under `ludwig/features/`.

 Feature classes contain raw data preprocessing logic specific to each data type.
 All input (output) features implement `build_input` (`build_output`) method which is used to build encodings (decode outputs).
 Output features also contain datatype-specific logic to compute output measures such as loss, accuracy, etc.